 Addthis Share Tools

-Selection is based on demonstrated interest, commitment and excellence in the arts, sciences and humanities as well as academic record, leadership experience and dedication to education and community service.
+Student selection is based on demonstrated interest, commitment and excellence in the arts, sciences and humanities as well as academic record, leadership experience and dedication to education and community service.
 The program includes meals and accommodations for the duration of the one-week training seminar, round-trip travel to Washington, D.C., and a program stipend following the four-week internship.

 Ford Motor Company Fund and Community Services works with community partners to advance driving safety, education and community life.
-The Ford Motor Company Fund has operated for more than 60 years with ongoing funding from Ford Motor Company.
+The Ford Motor Company Fund has operated for more than 60 years with ongoing funding from Ford Motor Co.
 Innovation in education is encouraged through national programs that enhance high school learning and provide college scholarships and university grants.

 The Smithsonian Latino Center is the division of the Smithsonian Institution that ensures that Latino contributions to art, science and the humanities are highlighted, understood and advanced through the development and support of public programs, scholarly research, museum collections and educational opportunities at the Smithsonian Institution and its affiliated organizations across the U.S. and internationally.
 For information on how to apply, visit www.latino.si.edu/education.